 Dressing ingredients:

-- Toasted sesame oil: Make sure your sesame oil is toasted.
+• Toasted sesame oil: Make sure your sesame oil is toasted.
 It adds a lovely nutty flavour to the Korean broccoli side dish.
 You can substitute half of the sesame oil for olive oil if the sesame flavour is too strong for you.

-- Garlic: Fresh garlic cloves add a tasty savoury punch.
+• Garlic: Fresh garlic cloves add a tasty savoury punch.

-- Gluten-free substitute: If you need this dish to be gluten-free, you can use tamari or coconut aminos.
-Or omit the soy sauce in favour of salt.
-Though a splash of soy sauce adds a lovely umami kick.
+• Soy sauce: Use regular or light soy sauce, not dark soy sauce.
+If you need this vegetable side dish to be gluten-free, you can use tamari or coconut aminos.
+Or omit the soy sauce in favour of kosher salt.

-- Rice vinegar: This is not an addition you always find in Korean-style broccoli salads, but I love the freshness that a splash of vinegar brings.
+• Rice vinegar: This is not an addition you always find in Korean-style broccoli salads, but I love the freshness that a splash of vinegar brings.
 Rice vinegar (or rice wine vinegar) works best, but you can also use seasoned rice vinegar or apple cider vinegar.

-- Sesame seeds: If you’re in a rush, you can skip the toasting of the sesame seeds, but it adds a depth of flavour.
+• Sesame seeds: If you’re in a rush, you can skip the toasting of the sesame seeds, but it adds a depth of flavour.
 I often oven-roast a large batch of sesame seeds and then store them in an airtight container to use as needed.
 It keeps well for months.

-- Gochugaru: These Korean red pepper flakes add a welcome spicy kick to the salad.
-But it is an optional addition.
+• Gochugaru: These Korean red pepper flakes add a welcome spicy kick to the salad.
+But it is an optional addition (see the best gochugaru substitutes for alternative chilli flakes).
 I only add the extra spice if I am not serving the broccoli dish with a spicy main.
+You can also add a tablespoon of gochujang for a delicious gochujang sesame broccoli salad.

 These ingredients don’t stray far from authentic Korean broccoli.
-But, for a more generic Asian sesame broccoli salad, you can also add grated ginger, black pepper, chopped scallions and a splash of fish sauce.
+But, for a more generic Asian broccoli salad, you can also add grated ginger, black pepper, chopped scallions and a splash of fish sauce.

 How to make Korean broccoli

-This sesame broccoli dish is a common Korean side dish (Banchan).
-Banchan refers to the many Korean side dishes served alongside most Korean meals.
 They may seem like a side deal at first glance, but they pack a mean flavour punch and are an essential part of Korean cuisine.

 Step 1: Cook the broccoli